Quickstart - Company Search API

 Need an API Key?

 If you don't have an API key, you can easily create one by signing up for a self-serve account.
-Check out our Self-Serve Quickstart Guide, which walks you through the sign-up process as well as how to use the self-serve API dashboard.
+For more information, check out our Self-Serve Quickstart Guide, which walks you through the sign-up process as well as shows you how to use the self-serve API dashboard.

 Simple Example

-As mentioned in the Overview, the Company Search API is a way to filter and segment individual profiles included in our Company Dataset.
-In order to use the Company Search API, you will need either an Elasticsearch query or an SQL query.
+As mentioned in the Overview, the Company Search API is a means of filtering and segmenting profiles included in our Company Dataset.
+In order to use the Company Search API, you will need to use either an Elasticsearch query or a SQL query.

-Here's a quick example that demonstrates retrieving the company profiles of those whose website
+Here's a quick example to search for company profiles whose website is peopledatalabs.com:

 import json